MolBIFFM/diana/README.md

 across densely interacting communities of the protein-protein interaction network as well as localized enrichment of
-[Gene Ontology](http://geneontology.org/) terms and [Reactome](https://reactome.org/) pathways indicating cellular processes represented in these communities to determine individual groups of associated proteins for separate downstream analysis as well as customizable network visualization in [Cytoscape](https://cytoscape.org/) from mass spectrometry data containing thousands of proteins.
+[Gene Ontology](http://geneontology.org/) terms and [Reactome](https://reactome.org/) pathways, indicating cellular processes represented in these communities to determine individual groups of associated proteins for separate downstream analysis as well as customizable network visualization in [Cytoscape](https://cytoscape.org/) from mass spectrometry data comprising thousands of proteins.

 This integrative approach of utilizing network structure in statistical analysis was developed primarily for mass-spectrometry data covering changes in